SagarRaghuvanshi31/Linux/README.md

 ```
 - **See the data of file** <br>

-this command is use to see tha data of that file
+Run this command to see tha data of that file

 cat = concatenate <br>
 asus = file name